BrickMan240/ublue-tuxedo-tcc/README.md

 - ✅ All Tuxedo kernel modules pre-built
 - ✅ Automatic module loading at boot
 - ✅ Support for all Tuxedo laptop models
-- ✅ Secure Boot compatible (out of the box)
+- ✅ Secure Boot compatible (with MOK enrollment)

 ## Troubleshooting